calebtuttle/portfoliobuilder/README.md

 # Portfolio Builder
 Portfolio Builder is a tool for creating and maintaining a diversified stock portfolio.
 It provides functions for weighting and rebalancing.

-## Motivation
+## Overview
+There are two basic ideas behind Portfolio Builder: Basket-based investing is superior to stock picking, and the current options for basket-based investing are insufficient.
+Portfolio Builder allows an investor to easily buy a basket of stocks and gives the investor a few options with respect to weighting those stocks.
+This ability to quickly buy a basket of stocks gives an investor the ability to construct a portfolio that is as diversified as one consisting of ETFs, and with Portfolio Builder, there are no annual fees.

-I want the benefit of the passive investment strategies of ETFs without the disadvantage of fees.
+In essence, I want the benefit of the passive investment strategies of ETFs without the disadvantage of fees.
 I created this program with the goal of copying and executing those strategies for free.

 ## Background
 As of November 2020, the exchange traded fund (ETF) market is about $5 trillion, and the mutual fund market is about $21 trillion ([source](https://www.cnbc.com/2020/11/17/us-etf-market-tops-5-trillion-in-assets-as-investors-stampede-into-stocks-on-vaccine-hopes.html)).
 The average expense ratio for a fund in 2019 was 0.45% ([source](https://newsroom.morningstar.com/newsroom/news-archive/press-release-details/2020/Morningstars-Annual-Fund-Fee-Study-Finds-Investors-Saved-Nearly-6-Billion-in-Fund-Fees-in-2019/default.aspx)).
 Thus, the institutions that collectively manage $26 trillion of assets earn over $11 billion per year in fees.